ednxzu/hcp-ansible/docs/vault_clusters.md

 # Deploying a Vault cluster

-This documentation explains each steps necessary to successfully deploy a Vault cluster using the ednxzu.hashistack ansible collection.
+This documentation explains each steps necessary to successfully deploy a Vault cluster using the ednz_cloud.hashistack ansible collection.

 ## Prerequisites